 FYD: Do you miss your old day job at Gourmet or is it nice to be out of the office?

 RR: I miss Gourmet – miss all the people I worked with - and miss the camaraderie of the office.
 But it’s very nice to own all the hours in every day.

-FYD: How much time a year do you spend in L.A. and how has it changed culinarily since you left in 1993?
-Certainly I see more Wolfgang Puck restaurants at the airports.
+FYD: How much time a year do you spend in L.A?
+How has it changed culinarily since you left in 1993?
+Certainly we see more Wolfgang Puck restaurants at the airports.